flapanther33781/poe-filter/docs/README.md

 #### How does the Override feature work?

 I explain how to do manual overrides in the video at the top of this page, please watch that.
+Or, if you want a link to the exact timestamp: https://youtu.be/-kXiwg55DLI?t=479

 #### Why does the tool have checkboxes for Normal/Magic 5-socket and 6-socket items?